JohanCDev/React-Native-ToDoList-Workshop/README.md

 It's used to develop applications on many operating systems with React framework along with native platform capabilities.

+## What is TypeScript

+[TypeScript](https://www.typescriptlang.org) is a typed programming language, it helps you to know when you are doing things that you shouldn't with variables (like changing their type when you don't want to) *✨JavaScript✨*.

+Try to do the workshop with this overlay, it doesn't change much on a small project like this one but it's a good habit to adopt.

 ## What is Expo

 [Expo](https://expo.dev) is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.